grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 ![bloat](/img/1/5.png)

-We were however aware that we still needed to do some actual research in how this could've happened.
+We were however aware that we still needed to do some actual research in how this could have happened.
 On December the 14th, of the same year, a small investigation occurred in which we concluded that our little Ruby backend wasn't leaking memory.
 The gem was working fine, so the incentive to further investigate this issue was not a focus point any more and we closed the issue.

 Christmas 2018 happened, which was a pretty good Christmas if you asked me.
 New years eve came around and eventually it became 2019.
-Valentine's day and the Easter bunny came around and when, on June 25th 2019, the weather in the Netherlands finally started to look fine, a new version of puma was being released.
+Valentine's day and the Easter bunny came around and when, on June 25th 2019, the weather in the Netherlands finally started to look fine, a new version of puma was released.
 Because of this newer version – and you guessed it – our restarting patch became incompatible, so we had to remove it.
 After a deploy we figured that we still hadn't fixed the original memory issue, so we reverted back to the older version including our patch.
 The interesting bit here, was to figure out what the memory looked during the deploy with the newer version of puma:

 ![bloat](/img/1/6.png)